Men's Health: Why Regular Check-ups Matter

 Cardiovascular Disease

-Cardiovascular disease is the leading cause of death among South African men.
+Cardiovascular disease is the principal cause of death among South African men.
 Risk factors include:

 - High blood pressure